shapeshed/flim.shapeshed.com/src/_posts/html5-speech-recognition-api.md

 ## Streaming results

-You can either wait until the user has started talking or have results pushed to you when they are ready.
+You can either wait until the user has stopped talking or have results pushed to you when they are ready.

     var recognition = new webkitSpeechRecognition();
     recognition.continuous = true;